At a Glance

 ✨Understand Safety Regulations

-Since safety is paramount in this role, be ready to talk about your understanding of HV safety rules and procedures.
-You might be asked to explain how you ensure compliance with health, safety, environmental, and quality standards during your work.
+Demonstrate your knowledge of HV safety rules and procedures during the interview.
+Be ready to explain how you ensure compliance with health, safety, environmental, and quality standards in your work.